haskell-mafia/anatomy/README.md

 For each project check current state, has repo, builds etc... go and add what is required for sync.

-### refresh github / jenkins
+### refresh github

-For each project refresh github hooks and jenkins builds
+For each project refresh github hooks

 ### stats / reports